neo4j/neo4j-go-driver/README.md

 ```

 Converting a custom temporal value into `time.Time` (all `neo4j` temporal types expose `Time()` function to gets its corresponding `time.Time` value):

 ```go
 dateValueAsTime := dateValue.Time()
 ```

-Note:
+**Note**:

 * When `neo4j.OffsetTime` is converted into `time.Time` or constructed through `OffsetTimeOf(time.Time)`, its `Location` is given a fixed name of `Offset` (i.e. assigned `time.FixedZone("Offset", offsetTime.offset)`).
 * When `time.Time` values are sent/received through the driver, if its `Zone()` returns a name of `Offset` the value is stored with its offset value and with its zone name otherwise.

 ## Logging

 Logging at the driver level can be configured by setting `Log` field of `neo4j.Config` through configuration functions that can be passed to `neo4j.NewDriver` function.

 ### Console Logger